-3.3 Deliveries by Buyer at Closing .
+3.3 Deliveries by Buyer at Closing.
 At Closing, Buyer shall deliver to Seller the Adjusted Purchase Price as contemplated by Section 2.4, and Buyer shall execute and deliver or cause to be executed and delivered the following:

-(a) easement agreements, in substantially the form attached hereto as Exhibit "B", granting to Seller (and its affiliates, as the case may be) easements (at no cost to Seller or its affiliates) across the fee property or leases included in the Assets, and as described on Schedule 3.3(a), in order that Seller and its affiliates can operate and maintain their respective facilities located on such property that are excluded from the Assets;
+[(a) easement agreements, in substantially the form attached hereto as Exhibit "B", granting to Seller (and its affiliates, as the case may be) easements (at no cost to Seller or its affiliates) across the fee property or leases included in the Assets, and as described on Schedule 3.3(a), in order that Seller and its affiliates can operate and maintain their respective facilities located on such property that are excluded from the Assets;

-(b) Deeds, Assignments, Partial Assignments and Conveyances; and
+(b) Deeds, Assignments, Partial Assignments and Conveyances]; and

 (c) any other agreements, documents, certificates or other instruments reasonably necessary to consummate the transactions contemplated by this Agreement.